4000 0000 0000 0002 to force a decline. This page is the same

 this page — returns no warning.
 The warning is keyed off X-Forwarded-Host, so it is

-itself a deterministic, host-based trigger.POST /setup/quick — 400 vs the honest 500
+itself a deterministic, host-based trigger.POST /setup/quick — two clean 400s

-setup/quick cleanly validates a missing name but does not yet cleanly validate a
+setup/quick cleanly validates both a missing name and a malformed date — both are

 The write endpoints (/enforcement-endpoints, /harm-context,